odea-project/qAlgorithms/report/report.md

 Performance is massively superior to the R script, even when including the inefficient csv parsing.
 The julia script has comparable speeds for subsetting, but does not provide any of the additional functions nor does the DQSB calculation function correctly.
-The goal of providing an optimised tool was met to the degree that work with very large datasets should be possible even on limited hardware within a reasonable timeframe, provided the entire dataset fits into RAM.
+The goal of providing an optimized tool was met to the degree that work with very large datasets should be possible even on limited hardware within a reasonable timeframe, provided the entire dataset fits into RAM.